 How Many Silkworms Do You Feed Your Bearded Dragons?

-Feeding bearded dragons with silkworms regularly is an expensive option.
+Feeding bearded dragons with silkworms regularly is expensive.
 It is advisable to feed them 2 or 3 worms once or twice every week.
 Although silkworms are a staple food for bearded dragons, mixing them with other bugs is recommended to provide a wide variety.

 Young bearded dragons should be fed with silkworms regularly as they have high nutritional benefits.

-To measure how many silkworms to feed your bearded dragon with, you need to place them in a bowl as you allow them to eat for ten minutes.
-When fed on a bowl, bearded dragons will feed on one or two at a time.
+To measure how many silkworms to feed your bearded dragon with, you need to place them in a bowl as you allow them to eat for 10 minutes.
+When fed on a bowl, bearded dragons will feed on one or two silkworms a time.

 Do Bearded Dragons Eat Dried Silkworms?